michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0010.md

 ### Definition
 - adj: qualified for or allowed or worthy of being chosen
 ### Family
-eligible: eligibility, eligibly, ineligible+;eligibility: eligibilities;ineligibility: ineligibilities;ineligible: ineligibility
+- eligible: eligibility, eligibly, ineligible+
+- eligibility: eligibilities
+- ineligibility: ineligibilities
+- ineligible: ineligibility
 ### Examples
 - As employees, they would be eligible to press for a range of benefits that would upend the firms’ labor costs and business models.
 - Any city where schools are struggling would be eligible to volunteer.